akhilyerrapragadaa/Distributed-Robust-Learning/README.md

 ```
 java -jar server/target/scala-2.13/server.jar -p 45679 -s <bsip>:<bsport>
 ```
-This will start the bootstrap server on localhost:45679, and ask it to connect to the bootstrap server at `<bsip>:<bsport>`.
+This will start the normal server on localhost:45679, and ask it to connect to the bootstrap server at `<bsip>:<bsport>`.
 Make sure you start every node on a different port if they are all running directly on the local machine.

 By default you need 4 nodes (including the bootstrap server), before the system will actually generate assignments (predecessor and successor) and begins all-reduce implementation with a randomly generated vector in each worker.
 Note that the current implementation only supports worker length proportional to vector length.